About Disability Benefits

 ” The objective of Self-Employment (SE) Services is to help eligible case-managed clients, who have successfully completed Self-Employment orientation and assessment services and had their business concept accepted, to create jobs for themselves by starting a business.
 Clients who participate in SE services are expected to become self-sufficient and independent through self-employment upon completion.” – See more at: Work BC SE services.

 Another option for exploring a business idea and developing the entrepreneurial skills to create a business plan is through online training.
-The Canadian Society for Social Development offers its award-winning self employment program free of charge and online for persons with disabilities: Business Abilities.
+Make a Change Canada/Faire un Changement Canada offers its award-winning self employment program free of charge and online for persons with disabilities: Business Abilities.
 Please contact them through their website for further details.

 4. Business loans and expert advice